MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 #.
 In the Shared Registry, check for an instance registered (publicly) by the Kernel.
 #.
 In the Shared Registry, check for an instance registered as a Shared Interface by an other Feature.

-If no instance was found an attempt is made to create a new instance of the provided type, assuming it is embedded in the Kernel.
+If no instance was found, an attempt is made to create a new one of the provided type, assuming the type is embedded in the Kernel.
-By default only directly referenced type names in the code are embedded in the Kernel, to explicitely tell the Kernel to embed a type name, a resources file ``types.list`` can be used.
+By default only types referenced directly in the code are embedded in the Kernel.
+Non-referenced types may be declared as `Required Types <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_ to be embedded in the Kernel.
-Learn more about types `here <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_.

 .. note::